maptime/salzburg/_posts/2018-11-13-Stammtisch.md

 title: November Stammtisch
 ---

-We have presentations every other month.
+We have presentations every second month.
 The month in between we meet for socializing, talking and having a good time.
 In German language we call this "Stammtisch".
 However, we also try to have a little activity as well.
 This time we want to solve some OpenSteetMap tasks with the Android App [StreetComplete](https://github.com/westnordost/StreetComplete/).

 **Date:** Tuesday, 13th October 2018